richmr/robocompscoutingapp/README.md

 - score_tally: designate a tally score item
 - attr: data-scorename: item name is defined in data-scorename attr
 - score_flag: designate a true/false score item (default false)
-- attr: data-onlyForMode: should define modes this can be tallied/registered for (tied to the defined "id" attribute in the .game_mode)
+- attr: data-onlyForMode: should define modes this can be tallied/registered for (tied to the defined "data-modename" attribute in the .game_mode)
 - click_feedback: Will change the background color of this element when it's immediate descendent is clicked